-It is very hard to deal with the loss of a loved one.
-There are many memories and emotions to process right after they are laid to rest.
-In the midst of all that, the last thing anybody wants is to have to encounter the stress of the probate process.
-In some cases, a probate lawyer can simplify the process.
-Likewise, some people are very meticulous about their lives and the events that take place when they eventually stop living.
-What is a probate lawyer?
+Coping with the loss of a loved one is incredibly difficult.
+There are memories and emotions to process, along with final services and arrangements to make.
+In the midst of all that, the last thing anybody needs is the stress of the probate process.
+In some cases, a probate lawyer can provide simplicity.
+But before hiring one, it’s important to fully understand their role and what you can expect.

-Before diving into the details, let’s evaluate some important terms to make this article captivating.
+Before diving into the details, let’s evaluate some important terms to know:

-Probate: Probate is a legal process in which a will is analyzed to determine whether it is valid or invalid.
+• Probate: Probate is a legal process in which a will is analyzed to determine its validity.
 Probate can also mean the management of a deceased person’s will or the estate of a deceased person who doesn’t have a will.

-Testator: A testator simply refers to an individual who has made a will or someone who has given a legacy.
+• Testator: A testator is an individual who has made a will or someone who has given a legacy.

-Estate: An estate in this context refers to the money and property of an individual at death.
+• Estate: An estate refers to the money and property of an individual at death.

-Intestate: This is the term used to describe an individual who, upon death, has no written will or trust.
+• Intestate: This is the term used to describe an individual who, upon death, has no written will.

-Administrator: An administrator in this context is the individual who manages and oversees the estate of a deceased person when they die.
-The relative who wishes to be the estate administrator will have to first obtain renunciations from the deceased’s other survivors.
+• Administrator: An administrator is an individual who manages and oversees the estate of a deceased person when they die.
+In California, the priority for being appointed administrator in an intestate estate is the surviving spouse or domestic partner, then children, and lastly grandchildren.
+If the person who wishes to be the estate administrator falls outside this priority list, they may have to first obtain renunciation from the deceased’s survivors.

 What Is a Probate Lawyer?

-A probate lawyer is an attorney licensed by the state to guide the executor of a will or the potential beneficiaries listed in the will to get through the process of settling the estate.
+A probate lawyer is an attorney licensed by the state to guide the executor of a will, or the potential beneficiaries listed in the will, through the process of settling the estate.
 During a legal proceeding, a probate lawyer provides key services such as:

 • Inventorying estate assets